Krylov Complexity for Open Quantum System: Dissipation and Decoherence: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank HJR Van Zyl and Arpon Paul for discussions.
+AB would like to thank the speakers and participants of the BIRS-CMI workshop (25w5386) ``Quantum Gravity and Information Theory: Modern Developments" (2025) for stimulating discussion.
 SSH is supported in part by the National Institute for Theoretical and Computational Sciences of South Africa (NITheCS).
 AB is supported by the Core Research Grant (CRG/2023/ 001120) by the Department of Science and Technology (DST) and Anusandhan National Research Foundation (ANRF), India.
 MSG is supported by the National Research Foundation postgraduate bursary.
+AB also acknowledges the associateship program of the Indian Academy of Sciences (IASc), Bengaluru, and acknowledges support from the Indian Institute of Technology Gandhinagar and a generous donor through the Singheswari and Ram Krishna Jha Chair.